-The story goes that in the summer of 1577 during a violent storm on the 4th August, an apparition of the devil disguised as a black dog raced through a fearful congregation already quailing under the effects of the fierce weather beating upon the church.
-The Devil in the form of a dog (it is said), tore through the building killing a man and child and causing the steeple to fall through the roof.
-The animal then raced off to Blythburgh church, killing more people and, branding the door with scorch marks known locally as 'the Devil's finger-prints' and which are still visible today.
+The story goes that in the summer of 1577, during a violent storm on the 4th August, an apparition of the devil disguised as a black dog raced through a fearful congregation already quailing under the effects of the violent weather beating upon the church.
+The Devil in the form of a dog (it is said), tore through the building, killed a man and child and caused the steeple to fall through the roof.
+The animal then raced off to Blythburgh church, killed more people and, branded the door with scorch marks known locally as 'the Devil's finger-prints' and which are still visible today.

 We are told that radio carbon dating tests will give an exact age for the bones which will enable us to decide if the whole thing fits in with a medieval shaggy dog story or is in fact the skeleton of a rather large hunting dog used by a 16th century Abbot...

 What do you think?

 Addendum: Oh dear, Granny has done further research and has found the newspaper report to be a teeny bit of an exaggeration...
 In setting the record straight, DigVenture's Projects Director Brendon Wilkins said on 28 October, 2014 - 'Far from being the final resting place of a bloodthirsty hell-hound, it was clear that our dog skeleton had been laid to rest with care and consideration...
 Armed with this historical background, combined with the biographical analysis of the dog’s skeleton, a picture emerges of a working dog that lived long into ‘retirement’.'